Vancouver WA Motorcycle Accident Lawyer Who Fights For Your Rights

 When an insurance company receives an injury claim that is legally justified, they are supposed to provide compensation for the injured plaintiff.
 But insurance companies often hold outdated views about motorcyclists.
 They think of them as dangerous risk takers.
 In their minds, a motorcyclist must have been to blame...somehow.
 They may dispute your version of events, claim that you were speeding or driving recklessly, and question the extent of your injuries.

-Attorney Colin Scott is familiar with the defense strategies insurance companies use to deny personal injury claims.
+Vancouver motorcycle accident attorney Colin Scott is familiar with the defense strategies insurance companies use to deny personal injury claims.
 He knows that motorcyclists, like all people, care about their safety.
 That's why he doesn't put up with insurance company tactics that attempt to reduce the amount of compensation to which law-abiding citizens, including injured motorcyclists, are entitled.

 Our firm knows how to build a strong case that insurance companies take seriously.
 When they see that Colin is prepared and ready to fight them in court, they often agree to enter into settlement negotiations.
 Their hope is we'll quickly agree to a lowball offer that helps them save money.